 The Brown Wire goes to the lights that are always ON as you travel.
 These are the running lights, the low intensity portion of the tail lights, side markers, and corner markers.
 Also, if used, the sets of 3 lights central in front and back of the trailer.
 Check local laws for requirements on which lights your trailer needs.

-The typical sets of 3 lights central in the trailer are not in the above trailer wiring diagram as they are not normal for low or utility type trailers.
-If you need them or want them, the brown wire feeds them too (and the white for negative).
+While the typical sets of 3 lights central in the trailer are not in the above trailer wiring diagram, they are important in some situations.
+They are not normal for smallish DIY utility type trailers.
+However, if you need them or want them, the brown wire feeds them too (and the white for ground).
 Tiny Houses may or may not need the 3 lights, but again, check local laws.

 Size: The Brown wire only feeds power to lights, so size it for the power requirements of your lights.
 For a utility trailer, that is probably not much power, so a smaller gage is OK.
 For a large enclosed trailer with lots of running lights, consider a larger gage.